 So here are a couple of top toilet tips:

-- Aim to drink 1.2-2L of fluid a day (yes, even toddlers should be aiming for around 1.2L according to NHS guidelines!), with adults limiting caffeine and alcohol as they are irritants to the bladder
+- Aim to drink 1.2-2L of fluid a day (yes, even toddlers should be aiming for around 1.2L according to NHS guidelines!
+And obviously more if it’s hot or you’re exercising), with adults limiting caffeine and alcohol as they are irritants to the bladder

 - The average person will do 5-7 wees in the daytime and 0-1 at nighttime (ideally none).
 Any more than this suggests irritation of the bladder or too much ‘just in case’ weeing.